milankarman/FastStronghold/README.md

 > *I got a warning about the angle not having changed much.*
 >
-> This warning is there to tell you that because the angle on your two eye throws haven't changed much it's likely that the end result will be innacurate.
+> This warning is there to tell you that it's likely that the end result will be innacurate because your angles are very close together.
 Try going off your angle even more and doing another throw.
+If you know what you're doing you can ignore this warning.

 > *I got a warning about the coordinates not being in a stronghold ring*
 >